-Crawling activities help build strong proximal control (through head neck and shoulders) to provide stability as a base of support.
-Building stability in the trunk and shoulder girdle area allows for good mobility in the hands, wrist and fingers which in turn equals strong fine motor skills including handwriting.
-Try the Fun Tube Tunnel and have kids take turns pushing a weighted ball through the tube for extra heavy work input.
+Crawling activities help build strong proximal control (through the head, neck, and shoulders) to provide stability as a base of support.
+Building stability in the trunk and shoulder girdle area allows for good mobility in the hands, wrists, and fingers, which in turn equals strong fine motor skills, including handwriting.
+Try active play tunnels and have kids take turns pushing a weighted ball through the tube for extra heavy work input.

 Add Visual Tracking Activities:

-Although standard early childhood modeling clay is a good staple, consider using theraputty to really give hands a workout.
-Hide coins or chips in the putty and have children fish them out using pinch and push skills which help build intrinsic hand muscles needed for fine motor skills like using scissors and squeezing a glue bottle.
-With the Theraputty Sample Pack you get all six grades of resistance from extra soft to extra firm.
+Theraputty is a great way to give hands a workout.
+Hide manipulatives in the putty so children can practice pinch and push skills and build hand muscles.
+With the Theraputty Sample Pack, you get all six grades of resistance, from extra soft to extra firm.

-Crayons, pencils, pens and dry erase markers are all good basic tools, but add some variety to increase sensory input.
-Add dry gelatin to finger-paint so that when the paint dries on the paper your budding artists have a masterpiece that also has a scratch n sniff olfactory component.
-Or try Ice cube painting to add a chilly sensation to standard painting.
-For those reluctant pencil or crayon holders, try using a Squiggle Wiggle pen as a warm up tool as the gentle vibration may help with deep touch pressure input to the writing muscles of the hand.
+Crayons, pencils, pens, and dry erase markers are all good basic tools, but adding some variety can increase sensory input.
+Add dry gelatin to fingerpaint so that when the paint dries on the paper, your budding artists have a masterpiece that also has a scratch-sniff olfactory component.
+You could also try ice cube painting (see the video below) to add a chilly sensation to standard painting.
+For those reluctant pencil or crayon holders, try using a Squiggle Wiggle Pen as a warm-up tool, as the gentle vibration may help with deep touch pressure input to the writing muscles of the hand.

 Allow Movement Activities First!

-Our vestibular or movement sense helps give input to certain parts of the brain that help regulate posture, balance, coordination as well as attention and maintaining focus.
-Consider switching up routines to allow recess, after school play, or quick classroom movement breaks first before moving on to fine motor activities like writing, homework, STEAM labs and/or center time.
+Our vestibular or movement sense gives input to certain parts of the brain that help regulate posture, balance, and coordination, as well as help us maintain attention and focus.
+Consider switching up routines to allow recess, after-school play, or quick classroom movement breaks first before moving on to fine motor activities like writing, homework, STEAM labs, or center time.
 Set a timer if transitions are a problem.
-Play first then work!
+Play first, then work!